Apple Added More Gains In A Day On EV Rumors Than GM's Entire Valuation

 Apple’s total market valuation is around $2.24 trillion.

-General Motors shares closed 0.75% lower at $40.90 on Tuesday amid overall weakness in auto stocks over Apple’s planned entry.
+General Motors shares closed 0.75% lower at $40.90 on Tuesday amid overall weakness in auto stock over Apple’s planned entry.

 Tesla Inc. (NASDAQ: TSLA) saw its shares take a 1.46% hit as well, closing at $640.34.